chrisbag/backend-test-events/README.md

 ## Goal

-The goal is to be able to create a two way sync calendar sync between :
+The goal is to be able to create a simplified two way calendar sync between :

 - our dummy Bunji event app
 - a dummy simplfied Google Calendar API